The Untold Story of the jewel city Baghdad

 The centre of knowledge:

-Baghdad being the capital city, was made the centre of learning and knowledge.
+The city being the capital city, was made the centre of learning and knowledge.
 Many people around the world, including students, scholars, scientists, religious people, workers, and politicians, visited the capital city to learn modern knowledge.
-Baghdad city had an enormous library.
+This city had an enormous library.
 Students used to read multiple books, including religion and arts, from that library.
 Hence, Baghdad was a metropolitan city.
 A place where a diverse range of learners gathered and shared their knowledge and experience.

 The qualities of Baghdad to become Capital City